DDSoftDennie/speaker/ToWrite.md

 The general medical advice for diseases, symptoms and treatments is to never ask it to Dr. Google.
 It's a bad idea to explore symptoms and clinical presentations on the internet.
 On the other hand: 'general' advices are good for the majority.
 There are always exceptions.
 This talk is how I used Generative AI next to a brilliant medical team to help me to get cured from a rare disease called 'Zinner Syndrome'.

-I was 13 years old when I was diagnosed with autism.
-I was 16 years old when I started to feel severe pains.
-I saw different doctors, I went to ER different times.
-I was told that it was all in my head.
-I was told that it was psychosomatic.
-I was 37 years old when I was diagnosed with Zinner Syndrome.
-A rare disease that only 6 on 200.000 men have.

 The first thing my GP said to me: Do look up as much as you can on the internet.
 I said: really?
 He said: yes, you are a smart guy.
 You know how to use it for the better.
 After some basic YouTube presentation hunting and some basic Google searches I asked the same stuff to Microsoft Copilot.

 I started to make a repository on GitHub with MarkDown files.
 I enabled GitHub Copilot and generated my journey.
 Reports from appointments to doctors, examinations, treatments, and results.
 I used the system to track the use of medication, the impact on my body and the impact on my mental being.
 I even used the GitHub mobile app during my doctor appointments.